swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     public mutating func replace<R: RegexComponent, Replacement: Collection>( _ regex: R,
         maxReplacements: Int = .max,
         with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
     ) rethrows where Replacement.Element == Element

+    /// Replaces all occurrences of the sequence matching the given regex with
+    /// a given collection.
+    /// - Parameters:
+    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   sequence matching `regex` to replace.
+Default is `Int.max`.
+    ///   - content: A closure to produce a `RegexComponent` to replace.
+    ///   - replacement: A closure that receives the full match information,
+    ///   including captures, and returns a replacement collection. public mutating func replace<R: RegexComponent, Replacement: Collection>(
+        maxReplacements: Int = .max,
+        @RegexComponentBuilder _ content: () -> R,
+        with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
+    ) rethrows where Replacement.Element == Element
 }